panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/m7az1y2g/)

-The explicit conversion to a string of `String(0.0000005)` behaves differently than other floats: it's a string representation of [exponential notation](https://en.wikipedia.org/wiki/Scientific_notation)!
+The explicit conversion to a string of `String(0.0000005)` behaves differently than other floats: it's a string representation of the [exponential notation](https://en.wikipedia.org/wiki/Scientific_notation)!

 That's the second &mdash; and a significant clue!